 Getting everything you need for camp together can be a long process.
-The out trip gear list is necessary and important.
+The out-trip gear list is necessary and important.
 Everything else is just a guideline.
 If you feel one bathing suit or one towel is all you need please don't feel like you need to go buy a new one.

-When getting out trip specific gear try borrowing things first.
-Someone you know might have a backpack they don't use anymore or a sleeping bag they can lend for your time at camp.
+When getting out-trip specific gear try borrowing things first.
 Try looking on the Mountain Equipment Co-op gear swap, if you start keeping your eye out early you might find a good deal.
-Some families have found it more affordable to rent certain gear.
+Some families have found it more affordable to rent certain gear\.
 For those things you do have to buy, here are some local Victoria stores to consider: